The 20 Best Tetralogy of Fallot Doctors Near Me in Maryland, US

 English

 Dr. Ari Cedars is a cardiologist in Baltimore, Maryland.
 He also serves as director of the Adult Congenital Heart Disease Center at both the Johns Hopkins Heart and Vascular Institute and the Blalock-Taussig-Thomas Pediatric and Congenital Heart Center.
 Dr. Cedars is an associate professor of medicine and pediatrics at the Johns Hopkins University School of Medicine.
 Dr. Cedars specializes in adult congenital heart disease.
 He is a member of the leadership committee for the Advanced Cardiac Therapies Improving Outcomes Network (ACTION), an organization focused on the improvement of outcomes for pediatric ventricular assist device (VAD) patients.
 He is an administrative board member of the Alliance for Adult Research in Congenital Cardiology (AARCC), a multi-institutional academic research network devoted to producing new research in adult congenital heart disease.
 He is also a member of the medical advisory board for the Adult Congenital Heart Association (ACHA).
 Dr. Cedars’ research focuses on patient-centered outcomes, mechanical circulatory support and ventricular assist devices, and the biological mechanisms underlying clinical disease progression in congenital heart disease.
 Dr. Cedars is rated as a Distinguished provider by MediFind in the treatment of Tetralogy of Fallot.
-His top areas of expertise are Congenital Heart Disease (CHD), Tetralogy of Fallot, Heart Attack, Apoplexy, and Heart Transplant.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Congenital Heart Disease (CHD), Tetralogy of Fallot, Heart Attack, Apoplexy, and Heart Transplant.
+Dr. Cedars is board certified in American Board Of Internal Medicine.

 Distinguished in Tetralogy of Fallot